psychmedImaging/psykserver/docs/source/server.rst

 Usage
 -------
+.. warning:: Since Neurodesk runs in a container, files that are created or modified in it will be removed if the server needs to restart.
+Therefore, you should rely on the filesystems that are mounted in it.
+The folder ``/data`` is your storage space on the server.
+Anything stored here will be stored in ``/storage/akka-id`` on the server.
+The subfolder ``/data/argos`` contains the group folders that you have access to on Argos.
+In general, it is recommended that you use the Argos storage.
+If you have an UPPMAX project and have its "wharf" mounted, this will be accessible under ``/data/wharf``.

 There are two main ways to interact with Neurodesktop, via the JupyterLab interface or via a remote desktop.

 JupyterLab